 Instructional Support

 Although the CLASS® assessment tool does not measure the same teacher-child interactions that Texas Rising Star measures, it examines substantially similar items.
 Because CLASS® is already used by several Boards as a part of their local evaluation of quality, TWC is giving all Boards the option to use the CLASS® assessment to demonstrate a provider’s competency in meeting the Texas Rising Star teacher-child interactions requirements to minimize the duplication of efforts.

+In 2022, CLASS® 2nd Edition combined the Pre-K and K-3rd tools into a single tool, Pre-K-3rd.
+CLASS® 2nd Edition Pre-K-3rd now covers observations of classrooms with any children aged three years to third grade (children approximately eight to nine years old).
+School-age classrooms in out-of-school time settings (such as after-school and wraparound programs) may use the CLASS® 2nd Edition Pre-K-3rd tool when most children are between the ages of three and 12.

 PROCEDURES: